best-practises-for-a-performant-django-admin

 Summary

 The blog posts walks through multiple optimization approaches to make sorting, ordering, searching, counting and other operations faster.
-It might not be initially needed, but as projects grow most UI visualizations need optimization in terms of how we fetch and filter objects.
+It might not be initially needed, but as projects grow, most UI visualizations need optimization in terms of how we fetch and filter objects.
 These come with drawbacks in some cases, but I do not think it affects functionality too much.
 Hopefully, these are easy wins for Django admin performance in your project, and feel free to share any other generic optimization solutions!

 Similar Posts